capitalch/trace/tracking.md

 1. react-scripts 5 does not work so react-scripts 4.x is applied
 2. React 18: problem with useMediaQuery with react-pdf. could not solve. useMediaQuery is to be removed in this case from traceGlobal
 3. Process not defined errror: install react-error-overlay ver 6.0.9 at the end in devdependencies

+# Attempt on 23-07-2022
+create-react-app
+only using react-pdf and media-query worked fine

+"@types/react": "^17.0.44", for react-input-mask to work correctly Failed with pdf error with mediaQuery.
+I think maybe it'll work if created from scratch Also @mui/styles library expected React 17.x.x version.
+Finally only @react-pdf/renderer did not work correctly, it gave mediaquery error

 # Attempt on 18-07-2022
 create-react-app